Skip to main content

 • Dr Nikos Savvas - CEO, Eastern Education Group

-• James Swaffield - CEO, Cambridge Sparks
+• James Swaffield - CEO, Cambridge Spark

 An opportunity to hear panel members introduce their vision for how the Growth and Skills Levy could work – for employees, for employers and those that deliver training, with discussion on how we need to protect apprenticeships, what eligible training should include, how it should be delivered and the roles of different stakeholders.
 During the session, delegates will get the chance to ask questions and contribute to the debate into what is needed to enable the Growth and Skills Levy to work and how it aligns with other funding such as LLE and Adult Skills Budget, but also employers’ own investments into priority skills.